iris-hep/iris-hep.github.io/pages/docs/fellows_multiple_projects.md

 ### Projects
 You will also have to make changes to the projects section to display multiple projects

 First project (Project #1 in the example) will be the information from your previous fellowship.
-The second project will be the information for your current project (Projec #2 in the example).
+The second project will be the information for your current project (Project #2 in the example).

 ```yml